EngineerBetter/engineerbetter-hugo/content/blog/concourse-is-awesome.md

 ## How Can I Find Out More?

 EngineerBetter will be making a few things in the near future to make Concourse easier to try out.
 In the mean time, you should check out the official [Concourse Quick Start](https://concourse-ci.org/quick-start.html) which uses Docker Compose, or the [Concourse Helm Chart](https://github.com/concourse/concourse-chart).

+You could also [register your interest for EngineerBetter's hosted Concourse offering](https://docs.beluga.engineerbetter.com/beluga/), currently in private beta.